 While the new “interrupts” arrivals were in the management office, one of the other shooters packed up his gear and departed.
 I was feeling the same way but wanted to see how the management handled the situation.
 They had now lost business because of these two individuals, and based on their initial actions, they could have safety issues with them as the day moved forward.
 Approximately 5 minutes later, the “interrupts” twins came out of the management office, picked up their rifle cases, and departed.

 The RSO, being very professional, reset the firing line and commenced to get all shooters back on track with putting lead down range.
 My intentions for the day having been interrupted, I decided to check in with Dave at the management office and see if he would fill me in on what transpired.

 After hearing Dave’s side of what transpired, I couldn’t help but remember the lessons I learned over 30 years ago when I first joined the military and how they are just as important now as they were then.
-Personal Responsibility is just that, each individual being responsible for his or her actions.
+Personal responsibility is just that: each individual is responsible for his or her actions.
 How you conduct yourself day-to-day influences those around you.
-Follow the rule of the 7 Ps: Proper Prior Planning Prevents Piss Poor Performance.
+Follow the rule of the 7 Ps: Proper Prior Planning, It prevents piss-poor performance.

 The two individuals in this story failed to plan on many levels.
 Consequently, they ruined a day of shooting for several individuals and caused unnecessary anxiety for the shooting management.
 They were a perfect example of how people with guns can act if they fail to take into account how important their actions are when in a public environment.